-Exported cars, automotive parts or accessories and electronics components were major factors behind South Korea’s highest trade surpluses by product.
-China and Hong Kong placed first and second respectively among trade partners with which South Korea experienced the highest positive trade balances.
+Exported electronics components and cars were major factors behind South Korea’s highest trade surpluses by product.
+Hong Kong and China placed first and second respectively among trade partners with which South Korea won the highest positive trade balances.

 Top South Korean Trade Balances by Product and Country

 The following 10 leading products generated a surplus subtotal of $155.7 billion for South Korea in its global trade during 2019.
 Metrics listed below highlight South Korea’s strongest competitive advantages over worldwide trading partners in terms of commodities.

 - Integrated circuits/microassemblies: US$43.4 billion (Up 172.4% since 2012)

 - Processed petroleum oils: $22 billion (Down -24.1%)

 - Cruise/cargo ships, barges: $16 billion (Down -43.2%)

 - Automobile parts/accessories: $15.1 billion (Down -20.7%)